youngseo1108/Portfolio_Data_Engineering/README.md

 ## 1. Cloud-based Database Performance Benchmarking with LLM-assisted SQL Tuning

-This project simulates enterprise-scale database performance engineering tasks in a cloud-like environment, using PostgreSQL, Docker, and MinIO for data storage, with Python scripts for benchmarking and a minimal Streamlit dashboard for visualization.
+This project simulates enterprise-scale database performance engineering tasks in a cloud-like environment, using PostgreSQL, Docker, and MinIO for data storage, with Python scripts for benchmarking and visualisation.
 It showcases how LLMs can assist in query tuning by suggesting rewrites and indexing strategies that improve performance.

 ### Goals
-- Benchmark and optimize SQL queries in PostgreSQL
+- Benchmark and optimise SQL queries in PostgreSQL
 - Simulate cloud-native workflows with MinIO + Docker
 - Automate query benchmarking and log results with Python
 - Apply LLM-assisted SQL tuning to generate query rewrites and indexing hints